BallAerospace/cosmos-website/_docs_v5/autonomic.md

 ### Reactions

-Reactions wait for triggers to be evaluated and perform actions based on what you tell them.
+Reactions wait for triggers to be evaluated to true and perform actions such as sending a command or running a script.

 ![Reactions](/img/v5/autonomic/reactions.png)